Andresmup/github-foundations/21_OPEN_SOURCE/Readme.md

 - Repositories

 ## MARKETPLACE
-Github Marketplace are apps that integrate with your Github repos to provide additional funtionality
+Github Marketplace are apps that integrate with your Github repos to provide additional functionality

 > [!NOTE]
 > Apps can be free or pay